 2. Make Rain in In a Glass

-This is a classic science activity for preschool and kindergarten kids.
+This is a classic science activity for preschool and kindergarten kids that boosts critical thinking skills.
 All you need is a clear plastic cup, shaving foam, food colouring and a dropper.

 Step 1: Fill the cup two-thirds with water.